danelia/vector_ml_proj/README.md

 # vector_ml_proj
 ### Part 1

-First of all, we will gather all the dasatet from Keras.
+First of all, we will gather all the dataset from Keras.
 It will need a little bit of pre-processing.
 Images are given as (28, 28) matrix, we will need to reshape them to (28, 28, 1), since it's greyscale image channel will be 1.
 Also, each pixel value is in range (0, 255), so we will divide them by 255 so that they are in (0, 1) range.
 We have test set of size 10K, but we will still split training set to have the same size (10K) validation set.
-And finally, for labels, we will use keras `to_categorical` function to generate "dymmies".
+And finally, for labels, we will use keras `to_categorical` function to generate "dummies".
 Network will have two Conv layers with AveragePooling, two dense layers and output layer.
 This model did quite well with loss and accuracy of `[0.3641086518764496, 0.909500002861023]` on test set.
 But, during training, while training loss was going down I noticed validation loss was increasing.
 This means there is a chance of model overfitting.
 To try to improve this let's add dropout layers.
 After doing this, we can see that, now both validation and training loss are decreasing and we have final score of `[0.2450890690088272, 0.9122999906539917]` on test set.
 It did improve a little bit!
 We will save this model in `models/saved` directory, for future use.

 Everything described above can be found in `notebooks/cnn.ipynb`.